ProjectIgnis/Distribution/README.md

 #### repos (array)
 * url: required, the complete url of the repository to check for updates.
 * repo_path: optional, the subdirectory in the client's directory where the contents will be saved.
 If not provided, the folder will be created in the expansions folder and will have the repository's name.
-* has_core: optional.
+* has_core: boolean, optional (defaults to false).
 * core_path: optional, used if has_core is true.
 * data_path: optional, the folder where the databases and the strings will be loaded from in the repository.
 If not provided, it will load from the main folder of the repository.
 * script_path: optional, the folder where the scripts will be loaded from in the repository.
 If not provided, it will load from the script folder of the repository.
 * pics_path: optional, the folder where the pics will be loaded from in the repository.
 If not provided, it will load from the pics folder of the repository.
 * lflist_path: optional, the path for lflists, if the repository contains any.
-* should_update: true/false, optional, if the client will download the contents of the repository.
+* should_update: boolean, optional (defaults to true), if the client will download the contents of the repository.
 If the repository is missing, it will still be downloaded only for the first time.
 If not provided, it will be set to true.
-* should_read: true/false, if set to false the game will ignore that repository.
+* should_read: boolean, optional (defaults to true), if set to false the game will ignore that repository.
 If not provided, it will be set to true.
-* is_language: true/false, optional, if set to true, declares that the current repository is a languages repository, which can be used to enable translations
+* is_language: boolean, optional (defaults to false), if set to true, declares that the current repository is a languages repository, which can be used to enable translations
 * language: optional, a string with the name of the language, if is_language is used.
+* not_git_repo: boolean, optional (defaults to false), if set to true, the entry will be considered as a local folder, in which case the url parameter is not needed.

 #### urls (array)
 * url: A URL format string for direct card image download, or "default".
 Should contain `{}` to be replaced by the client with the card's passcode.